hugomarshall/Blog/README.md

   - Type the command: docker-compose up to publish and run the image;

 >__Note__:
-Docker-compose is configured for the system to open on port [http:32774], if you are already using this port, you will need to change the port in the docker-compose file.
+The project is configured to open on port [http:32774], if you are already using this port, you will need to change the port in the docker-compose file.

 - Via Visual Studio:
   - Open the project in Visual Studio;
   - Set the project "http" or "https" as the startup project;
   - Run the project;

+>__Note__:
+The project is configured to open on port [http:32774], if you are already using this port, you will need to change the port in the launchSettings file.

 ### Tests
 - Via Browser: